 If it is apparent that some or all of the participants in the research will not be able to read the English consent document, then the consent document should be translated into the participants’ native language so you will have a document ready for the consent process.
 If you do not anticipate enrolling subjects who are unable to read the English version of the consent document, the Short Form consent process can be used.

 On the Consent Language page of the Initial Review Application you will be asked “Will you be enrolling participants who are unable to speak or read English?”.
 Mark “yes” to indicate you may enroll subjects using either translated consent documents or the short form process.
 You will then be asked for details about your plans for overcoming language barriers.

 It is best practice is to submit English versions of all documents when applying for initial review.
 Once the English versions are approved, translated documents can be submitted as a modification.
 Translated documents must be submitted to the IRB and approved before use.

 Greater than minimal risk studies: A professional or certified translation of the consent form(s) and recruitment material(s) is the best method for translation of documents for studies that pose more than minimal risk to subjects.
 For a professional translation, you must provide the qualifications of the individual who translated the informed consent documents and recruitment materials.
-Submit any credentials, certifications, education, native language fluency, etc. When UCD Health Systems Translation Services is used to translate documents, a statement to that effect is sufficient.
+Submit any credentials, certifications, education, native language fluency, etc. When UC Davis Health Interpreting and Translation Services is used to translate documents, a statement to that effect is sufficient.

 Minimal risk studies: The IRB will accept documents translated by an individual fluent (i.e., can speak, read and write) in a given language.
 The qualifications of the individual performing the translation will be assessed by the IRB.
 A letter from the translator describing his/her qualifications must be provided with the translated documents,.
 As noted above, include certifications, education, native language fluency, etc.